jamescmartinez/dotfiles/README.md

 _For my Mac Setup guide, click [here](https://gist.github.com/4390891)._

 This repository includes all of my custom dotfiles.
-They should be cloned to your home directory so that the path is `~/dotfiles/`.
-The included install script creates symlinks from your home directory to the files which are located in `~/dotfiles/`.
+This repository should be cloned to your home directory so that the path is `~/dotfiles/`.
+The included installation script creates symlinks from the dotfiles in your home directory to the dotfiles in the `~/dotfiles/` directory.

-The setup script is smart enough to back up your existing dotfiles into a `~/dotfiles_old/` directory if you already have any dotfiles of the same name as the dotfile symlinks being created in your home directory.
+The installation script will backup your existing dotfiles into the `~/dotfiles_old/` directory.

 Installation
 ------------